srivmutk/paste/README.md

 ### Frontend

-- NextJS w/Typescript and TailwindCSS
+- Next w/Typescript and TailwindCSS

 ### Setup

-Rename .ex.env to .env in project root

-Change CORS_ORIGIN, DATABASE_URL, and SERVER_URL to appropraite values
+1. Get PostgreSQL setup
+2. Rename .ex.env to .env, and change `DATABASE_URL` to your Postgres connection DSN, and `SERVER_URL`, to what URL you plan to access the API from.
+3. Get Golang and NodeJS setup, and then run `make p-install` or `go get ./... && cd ui && npm i`.
+4. Then run, `make server-start` or `air` and `make ui-start` or `cd ui` and `npm run dev` to get a development environment.

+### Docker

+Run `make docker` to get a container with the paste API.

 ### TODO